Dugong - Facts, Pictures, Habitat, Characteristics

 Dugong Habitat

 The Dugongs are mostly found in the east coast of Africa to the western Pacific Ocean which consists of warm coastal waters with an estimated 86,992 miles or 140,000 kilometers of coastline.
-Today the dugong population is found in the waters of thirty-seven countries.
+Today, dugongs are found in the waters of thirty-seven countries.
 Due to the lack of accurate surveys, it is believed that the actual numbers are higher than the recorded numbers of dugongs.

 Behavior